Travel Industry Challenges

 The proliferation of these third party online stores does mean competition is fiercer than ever.
 With razor-thin margins, travel companies must remain agile while adapting to an ever changing consumer landscape, whether it’s to cater to the rise of mobile payments, personal recommendations, or new travel destinations.
 In fact, even Amazon could not remain competitive in the online travel market, dismantling their Amazon Destinations programme in 2015.

 Moreover, online travel companies are increasingly becoming targets of fraud.
-While every vertical faces fraudulent attacks, the travel industry has its unique set of challenges.
+While every vertical faces fraudulent attacks, online travel fraud has its unique set of challenges.
 In this detailed report based on SEON’s expertise as a fraud prevention tool for a number of renowned travel companies, we will examine these idiosyncrasies, dive into the analytics, and explore the best solutions currently available to fight, deter, and reduce fraud.

 - Projected digital travel sales volume by 2020: $817,54B.